cezarypiatek/cezarypiatek.github.io/src/content/post/auto-generated-web-api-client/index.md

 ### Prepare `nswag.json` manifest

-`nswag.json` defines a set of parameters required by NSwag for generating client code like input assembly and output file path as well as other different options allowing to adjust the shape of output code to our needs.
-The easiest way to generate this manifest file is to use Windows UI application called [NSwag Studio](https://github.com/RicoSuter/NSwag/wiki/NSwagStudio).
+`nswag.json` defines a set of parameters required by NSwag for generating client code like input assembly and output file path, as well as other different options allowing to adjust the shape of output code to our needs.
+The easiest way to generate the manifest file is to use Windows UI application called [NSwag Studio](https://github.com/RicoSuter/NSwag/wiki/NSwagStudio).
 Here's the minimal configuration required to correctly generate C# client:

 ![Nswag Studio sample configuration](nswag_studio.jpg)